FastReports/FastReport-Cloud-Go/docs/UpdateUserSettingsVM.md

 `func (o *UpdateUserSettingsVM) UnsetDefaultSubscription()`

 UnsetDefaultSubscription ensures that no value is present for DefaultSubscription, not even an explicit nil
+### GetShowHiddenFilesAndFolders

+`func (o *UpdateUserSettingsVM) GetShowHiddenFilesAndFolders() bool`

+GetShowHiddenFilesAndFolders returns the ShowHiddenFilesAndFolders field if non-nil, zero value otherwise.

+### GetShowHiddenFilesAndFoldersOk

+`func (o *UpdateUserSettingsVM) GetShowHiddenFilesAndFoldersOk() (*bool, bool)`

+GetShowHiddenFilesAndFoldersOk returns a tuple with the ShowHiddenFilesAndFolders field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetShowHiddenFilesAndFolders

+`func (o *UpdateUserSettingsVM) SetShowHiddenFilesAndFolders(v bool)`

+SetShowHiddenFilesAndFolders sets ShowHiddenFilesAndFolders field to given value.

+### HasShowHiddenFilesAndFolders

+`func (o *UpdateUserSettingsVM) HasShowHiddenFilesAndFolders() bool`

+HasShowHiddenFilesAndFolders returns a boolean if a field has been set.

+### SetShowHiddenFilesAndFoldersNil

+`func (o *UpdateUserSettingsVM) SetShowHiddenFilesAndFoldersNil(b bool)`

+ SetShowHiddenFilesAndFoldersNil sets the value for ShowHiddenFilesAndFolders to be an explicit nil

+### UnsetShowHiddenFilesAndFolders
+`func (o *UpdateUserSettingsVM) UnsetShowHiddenFilesAndFolders()`

+UnsetShowHiddenFilesAndFolders ensures that no value is present for ShowHiddenFilesAndFolders, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)